pyecharts/pyecharts/docs/en-us/advanced.md

 ### Basic usage

-Pyecharts has encapsulated the underlying related logic and is transparent to the user.
+pyecharts has encapsulated the underlying related logic and is transparent to the user.
 So you can use it as before.
 The callback function is assigned to the echarts configuration dictionary via the `add` method.
 The callback function here must satisfy one of the following conditions:

 - Defined function with `def`